-Dogs and cats as young as 12 weeks may participate in the clinic.
+The clinics are for publically owned dogs and cats as young as 12 weeks.
 Pet owners should bring their cats in carriers and dogs must remain on a leash of six feet or less.
 No flexi-leads, please.
 We recommend bringing any prior vaccination records, but records are not required.
-LCAS can accept cash or check as forms of payment.
+LCAS can accept cash and check as forms of payment.
 Have questions?
 Email Us!

 Additional Information About the Rabies Vaccine and Microchips

 and people, the Commonwealth of Virginia requires all cats and dogs over the